 Retrieve the folder from the project area for your work sessions.
 Return it at the end of the session.
 Once the project is complete, weed out the file, returning support documents to their homes, updating the checklist with lessons learned and tossing all but the final version.
 Better yet, leave the final version in the computer.

+Stop reading about how to become more productive and actually do it!
 There are lots of productivity tips out there, and the simple fact is that most of you will read them, say “that sounds good”, and never implement them.
-So I want to challenge you to try just one of these to boost productivity and see how it goes, then try another one.
+So I want to challenge you to try just one of these productivity tips and see how it goes, then try another one.